Physics-50/Module-3/docs/superweak1.md

 For Checkpoint 1, you will present the results of this exploration as part of a figure with two panels:
 + panel a, containing a photo of your experimental setup, with $$x$$, $$L$$, and the parameter you varied clearly labeled.
 + panel b, a plot with $$x$$ on the vertical axis and the parameter you varied on the horizontal axis.
 Be sure to plot your data points with error bars, following our [figure-making guide from Module 1](https://physics-50.github.io/Module-1/week4){:target="_blank"}.
 It is not necessary to perform a fit to your $$x$$ data.
+**To reduce workload for this week, you do not need to write a caption for the figure.**

 -------------